 Indubitably, every Great Dane parent wants its canine to be healthy and robust.
 You can take the following measures to help your dog escape the chances of hip dysplasia;

 - To reduce potential of hip dysplasia the paramount way is to opt for responsible breeding.

 - Secondly Great Dane owners must strive to maintain robust bones and joints of their dogs.
 Feeding proper feed is crucial for bone and joint strength but do not let your dog overeat.
-You can get help from Great Dane feed.

 - Do not use stairs for your dog to walk up and down through.
 Rather employ other devices like gates or ramps to save your dog from hip dysplasia.

 - Are there any other complications originating from cardiomyopathy?

 Like humans Great Dane also get cardiac issues.
 The breed is prone to heart disease called cardiomyopathy, in which the dog’s heart increases in its size.